 Before each OLC conference, steering committee members, with ample input from OLC members, reach out to the best and brightest in the field of online learning to invite them to present their work and ideas at our conference.
 These featured speakers have been selected to present at OLC Accelerate because of the innovative way they are changing online, hybrid, and digital learning for all learners.

 “We need innovation in education and dedication to the task before us.” -Alan Autry

 Join us at Accelerate this year to share their visions for building the future of online learning.
 We invite you to make special note of these sessions (that means blocking off time in your calendar!) to ensure your attendance.

 In order to help you make time to attend, this year, the featured sessions will take place during time slots with no other sessions scheduled.
-There will be one featured session and fireside chat scheduled for each day of the conference.
-(Featured workshops do take place within the regular conference program, not in stand-alone time slots.)
+There will be one featured session and fireside chat scheduled for each day of the virtual conference.
+(Featured workshops and onsite featured sessions do take place within the regular conference program, not in stand-alone time slots.)

 We look forward to learning with these talented educators.
 Join us!

 Virtual Conference – Featured Sessions